perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - second phase of wheel bearing management (by steamer_ctn)
 - added flag Cab3DFreightAnim to define 3dCab specific static freight animations
 - fixed bug of AI trains not appearing on single track section paths
-- NEW: fixed bug about transfers changing appearance with viewing direction (by dennisat)
+- fixed bug about transfers changing appearance with viewing direction (by dennisat)
+- NEW: fixed bug about signal script parser hanging (by perpetualKid)
+- NEW: 3D cab and passenger camera reset with Ctrl-8

 CREDITS
 This unofficial version couldn't have been created without following contributions: